hllinas/Global-Scientific-Production-Template/README.md

 - Export the updated file in the required format.

-  > The full script is [available here.](https://github.com/hllinas/Global-Scientific-Production-Template/blob/main/Observable.Rmd)
+  > The full script is [available here](https://github.com/hllinas/Global-Scientific-Production-Template/blob/main/Observable.Rmd) and is also included in this repository.

 ##### Step 2.
 Update the Observable Excel file